 Turning it into a row

-You need to lock your shoulders in place when you perform the TRX reverse bicep curl so that you don't turn the movement into a row.
+You need to lock your shoulders in place when you perform the TRX reverse bicep curl and similar no weight bicep exercises so that you don’t turn the movement into a row.

 You can and should contract your back muscles isometrically to keep your body stable, but you shouldn’t drag your elbows behind your body and engage these muscles dynamically.